Brasey-on-github/IAA_Labs/lab5/Readme.md

 # IAA Lab5

 ## Virtual env
+We used python 3.12.0
-to run our  our python script
+to run our our python scripts :
 - ´app.py´: client to connect to the crazyflie
-- ´./bottle_counting´: Count bottle on the webcam
+- ´./bottle_counting/counter_video_v2.ipynb´: Count bottle on the webcam
 ### Create virtual env based on requirements.txt

 With python